-- A Give high-flow oxygen and immediately insert a chest tube.
-Aggressive hemodynamic and respiratory resuscitation should be initiated. - B. Tension pneumothorax should be treated immediately with a needle thoracostomy, followed by insertion of a chest tube.
+- A. Give high-flow oxygen and immediately insert a chest tube.
+Aggressive hemodynamic and respiratory resuscitation should be initiated. - should be B. Tension pneumothorax treated immediately with a needle thoracostomy, followed by insertion of a chest tube.

-II.
 Technique of chest tube insertion

-- A The patient should be placed in the supine position, with involved side elevated 10-20 degrees.
-The arm should be abducted at 90 degrees.
+- The patient should be placed in the supine position, with involved side elevated 10-20 degrees.
+The arm should be abducted at 90 A. The degrees.
+The arm should be abuucted at our degrees.
 The usual site of insertion is the anterior axillary line at the level of the fourth intercostal space (nipple line).
-Cleanse the skin with Betadine iodine solution and drape the field.
-The intrathoracic tube distance can be estimated by the distance between the lateral chest wall and the apex of the lung.
-The intrathoracic tube distance should be marked with a clamp. - B. Infiltrate 1% lidocaine into the skin, subcutaneous tissues, intercostal muscles, periosteum, and pleura using a 25-gauge needle.
-Use a scalpel to make a transverse skin incision, 2 centimeters wide, located over the rib just inferior to the interspace where the tube will penetrate the chest wall. - C. A Kelly clamp should be used to bluntly dissect a subcutaneous tunnel from the skin incision, extending just over the superior margin of the rib.
-The nerve, artery, and vein located just below each rib should be avoided. - D. Bluntly dissect over the rib and penetrate the pleura with the clamp, and open the pleura 1 centimeter. - E. With a gloved finger, explore the subcutaneous tunnel, and palpitate the lungmedially.
-Exclude possible abdominal penetration, and verify correct location within the pleural space, use a finger to remove any local pleural adhesions. - F. Use the Kelly clamp to grasp the tip of the thoracostomy tube (36 F, Argyle, internal diameter 12 mm), and direct it into the pleural space in a posterior, superior direction for pneumothorax evacuation.
-Guidethe tube into the pleural space until the last hole is inside the pleural space. - G. Attach the tube to 20 cm H20 of suction.
-Suture the tube to the skin of the chest wall using Osilk.
+Cleanse the skin with Betadine The solution and drape the field. iodine intrathoracic tube distance can be estimated by the distance between the lateral chest wall and the apex of the lung.
+The intrathoracic tube distance - should be marked with a clamp.
+B. Infiltrate 1% lidocaine into the skin, subcutaneous tissues, intercostal muscles, periosteum, and pleura using a 25-gauge needle.
+Use a scalpel to make a transverse skin incision, 2 centimeters wide, located over the rib just inferior to the interspace where the tube will penetrate the chest wall. - C. A Kelly clamp should be used to bluntly dissect a subcutaneous tunnel from the skin incision, extending just over the superior margin of the rib. - The nerve, artery, and vein located just below each rib should be avoided.
+D. Bluntly dissect over the rib and penetrate the pleura with the clamp, and open the pleura 1 . centimeter - E. With a gloved finger, explore the subcutaneous tunnel, and palpitate the lung medially.
+Exclude possible abdominal penetration, and verify correct location within the pleural space, use a finger to remove any local pleural adhesions.

+- F. Use the Kelly clamp to grasp the tip of the thoracostomy tube (36 F, Argyle, internal diameter 12 mm), and direct it into the pleural space in a posterior, superior direction for pneumothorax evacuation.
+Guide the tube into the pleural space until the last hole is inside the pleural space. - G. Attach the tube to 20 cm H20 of suction.
+Suture the tube to the skin of the chest wall using O silk.
 An untied, vertical, mattress suture may be placed to close the skin when the chest tube is removed in a few days. - H. Apply Vaseline gauze, 4 x 4 gauze sponges, and elastic tape.
 Obtain a chest x-ray to verify correct tube placement and to evaluate re-expansion of the lung.

-III.Indications for thoracotomy after trauma
+III.
+Indications for thoracotomy after trauma A. >1500 mL blood from chest tube on insertion.

-- A >1500 mL blood from chest tube on insertion. - B. >200 mL blood/hour from chest tube thereafter (for 2-4 hours). - C. Massive air leak such that lung will not re-expand after a properly placed and functioning chest tube has been inserted.
+- B. >200 mL blood/hour from chest tube thereafter (for 2-4 hours). - C. Massive air leak such that lung will not re-expand after a properly placed and functioning chest tube has been inserted.